robot2600/Blacklisted-Group-Scanner/README.md

 # Blacklisted Group Scanner

-The Blacklisted Group Scanner is intended and preconfigured to scan for members of CreepySins' SCPF who are in blacklisted Groups of Interest.
+The Blacklisted Group Scanner is intended and preconfigured to scan for members of CreepySins' SCPF who are in blacklisted [Groups of Interest](https://trello.com/b/alydkLVe/dea-group-of-interest-database).

 **DISCLAIMER:** The speed of this application heavily depends on your internet connection and Roblox API rate limiting.
-It will only display its results AFTER it searches through all of the ranks it was told to.
+It will only display its results *after* it searches through all of the ranks it was told to.
 These results are not saved anywhere and will not be accessible if a fatal error occurs.
-It could take around a couple hours just to search all users ranked L-0 through L-5 given the large size of the group.
+It could take around a couple hours just to search all users ranked L-0 through L-5 given the large size of the group, so reduce the search size in the code if needed.

 The code might be sloppy, I made this when I was tired.

--robot2600
+\- robot2600

 ## Installation / Usage
 The instructions will be for the Windows Command Prompt because I can't be bothered to do it for anything else.
-This part covers basic things, but you'll still need to have Python installed already.
+This part covers basic things, but you'll still need to have Python installed and configured already.

 1. Navigate to the folder that the program is in.
 ```bash